-ETF complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex in the provision of programs, services, or employment.
-For more information please view ETF's Nondiscrimination and Language Access (ET-8108) available at etf.wi.gov.
+ETF complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, sex, sexual orientation, or gender identity in the provision of programs, services, or employment.
+For more information please see ETF's Nondiscrimination and Language Access (ET-8108) available at etf.wi.gov.
 To request this information in another format, call 1-877-533-5020.
 We will try to find another way to get the information to you in a usable form.